Parameter to filter a query

 Curious people: note we can create Parameters from blank query.

-2. Configure one or several parameter(s):
+2. Configure one or several parameter(s)

 3. Apply the parameter in a query:

-I am using Insert Step After by right clicking last command showed in Applied Steps pane:
+In this example, I am using Insert Step After by right clicking last command showed in Applied Steps pane:

 4. Terminate by editing the M formula bar:

-This expression passes Parameter1 value to filter BrandName column
+This expression passes Parameter1 value to filter BrandName column:

 = Table.SelectRows( Demo_Table, each [BrandName] = Parameter1)

-This one filters out Parameter1 value from the BrandName column filter
+This one filters out Parameter1 value from the BrandName column filter:

 = Table.SelectRows( Demo_Table, each [BrandName] <> Parameter1)

-= Table.SelectRows(Demo_Table, each not Text.Contains([Manufacturer], Parameter1))
+= Table.SelectRows( Demo_Table, each not Text.Contains([Manufacturer], Parameter1))

-More transformations accept parameters as arguments.
+More Power Query transformations accept parameters as arguments.

 Replace value Value to find/ replace fields:

-Value and Output on Conditional columns
+Set Value and Output on Conditional columns:

-If you need it, you can call and edit parameters values directly in Power BI Desktop.
-This operation de-facto implies a data refresh, so make sure it is the right moment to do it!
+Doing so implies a data refresh, so make sure it is the right moment to do it!

 I hope you enjoy the read.